dannylee1020/openpo/README.md

 ![Demo](./demo/demo.gif)

 ## What is OpenPO?
 OpenPO is a lightweight Python package that simplifies the process of collecting, managing, and leveraging user preferences for LLM preference optimization.
-By automating the comparison of different LLM outputs and gathering user feedback, Peony helps developers build better, more fine-tuned language models with minimal effort.
+By automating the comparison of different LLM outputs and gathering user feedback, OpenPO helps developers build better, more fine-tuned language models with minimal effort.

 ## Key Features